Roger G. H. Downer

-Roger G. H. Downer (21 December 1942 – 19 November 2022) was an Irish educator, scientist, and writer who held a number of non-executive positions on private and public sector boards.
+Roger George Hamill Downer (21 December 1942 – 19 November 2022) was an Irish educator, scientist, and writer who held a number of non-executive positions on private and public sector boards.
 He was a president emeritus at the University of Limerick and a distinguished professor emeritus at the University of Waterloo.

 Early life and education

 Downer was born in Belfast on 21 December 1942 to Leslie and Edith Downer.
 He was educated at the Methodist College Belfast, Queen's University Belfast (B.Sc.
 1963, M.Sc., 1967, D.Sc.
 1984) and University of Western Ontario (Ph.D.
 1970).

 Education

 Downer married Jean Taylor, a physiotherapist, on 2 April 1966.
 They had three children, Kevin, Kathleen and Tara, and eight grandchildren.

 Downer died on 19 November 2022, at the age of 79.

 Career

 Academic

 Downer spent most of his academic career at the University of Waterloo, where he held successively the positions of assistant professor, associate professor and professor of biology and was cross-appointed to the Department of Chemistry.
 He spent sabbatical leaves at the Institute of Low Temperature Science, Hokkaido University, and the Department of Biochemistry, Oxford University.

 During his tenure at the University of Waterloo, Professor Downer was an early recipient of the university's annual Distinguished Teacher Award.

 Downer was the author or co-author of 164 scientific papers and/or chapters, and editor or co-editor of four books.
 Thirty-eight postgraduate students or post-doctoral researchers studied in his laboratory.
 The primary thrust of his research was directed towards an understanding of the biochemistry and physiology of insects and resulted in his consulting with a number of multinational agrichemical companies in the general area of insecticide discovery.